Ruandv/chatterbox_mcp_server/README.md

 ## 🌟 Features

 - **Dynamic Resource Management**: Easily register and manage resources using the MCP framework.
-- **WhatsApp Integration**: Retrieve and send WhatsApp messages effortlessly with built-in tools.
+- **WhatsApp Integration**: Retrieve and send WhatsApp messages, lookup contact details effortlessly with built-in tools.
 - **Environment-Driven Configuration**: Securely manage secrets and environment variables for flexible deployments.
 - **Stdio Transport**: Communicate with the server using standard input/output for simplicity and portability.
 - **Docker-Ready**: Deploy the server in a containerized environment with ease.